joeyklee/joeyklee.github.io/terreweb/20141106/Tutorial II/readme.md

 6. ### Adding a legend:
 [The Mapbox legends tutorial](https://www.mapbox.com/tilemill/docs/guides/advanced-legends/) goes over how to add your legend, so I won't go over it extensively.

-	Basically we do is:
+	Basically what we do is:
 	+ Make an image in photoshop (or your favorite image making environment) with the RGB circles and added the text
-	+ Resized the legend to around 150px x 150px
+	+ Resize the legend to around 150px x 150px
 	+ Followed the steps from the [The Mapbox legends tutorial](https://www.mapbox.com/tilemill/docs/guides/advanced-legends/)  to convert an image (e.g. the legend png) to a base-64 encoded image.
-	+ Pasted [this code](data/legends.txt) into the Legend section of the 'Templates'.
+	+ Pasted [this code](stylesheet/legend.txt) into the Legend section of the 'Templates'.
 	+ and Voila! a legend!
 	+ **NOTE:** Using a png is a quick and dirty way to add a legend if you don't plan on making changes later.
 The disadvantage is that it's not easily shared and can't be easily fixed if you need to update it.
 However it does get around the limitation of styling <div> boxes in Tilemill.